Rajneesh2223/EcommerceAdminDashboard/README.md

+Ecommerce Admin Dashboard
-# This is an Ecommerce Admin Dashboard built with Next.js, MongoDB, and Google OAuth for authentication.
+This is an Ecommerce Admin Dashboard built with Next.js, MongoDB, and Google OAuth for authentication.
 The application allows admins to manage products, categories, and other ecommerce-related data.

 Table of Contents
 Installation